Yusreen/Effects-of-Covid-19-in-Europe/README.md

 The link to the dashboard can be found here: https://app.powerbi.com/view?r=eyJrIjoiYjBhYWU0NTItMmVhOS00MGM5LTk1ZGEtMTQxZTdmZDUxMWUwIiwidCI6ImUwYjlhZTFlLWViMjYtNDZhOC1hZGYyLWQ3ZGJjZjIzNDBhOSJ9

 ## Learning outcomes
-- Applied Knowledge about ingesting files from HTTPS and locally
+- Applied knowledge about ingesting files from HTTPS and locally
 - Understood the difference between Data Warehouse and Data Lake
 - Understood how to use transformations such as SELECT, LOOKUP, FILTER, JOIN, SORT, CONDITIONAL  SPLIT TRANSFORMATION, DERIVED COLUMNS, SINK TRANSFORMATION
 - Learnt how to write scripts in Python to mount storage and perform transformations using Dataframes.